Royal Family Updates Titles of Prince Harry and Meghan Markle's Kids

 The change is visible on the website page listing the line of succession for the British throne.
 First behind King Charles III is his eldest son, Prince William, followed by William's three children: Prince George, Princess Charlotte and Prince Louis.

-Next in line is Harry, with Prince Archie and Princess Lilibet right behind.
+Next in line is Harry, with Prince Archie of Sussex and Princess Lilibet of Sussex right behind.

 The change to Archie and Lilibet's titles comes in the wake of Queen Elizabeth II's death.
 When the late monarch was alive, Archie and Lilibet did not get titles because they were not the heirs to someone in the immediate line of succession.
 When she died, though, that all changed.